yanchanllin/cli-data-gem-assessment-v-000/README.md

 ### What to expect from the assessment

 Project reviews are focused on preparing you for technical interviews.
 Treat project reviews as if they were technical interviews, in both attitude and technical presentation.

-#### Be scrappy.
-- If you make a mistake, correct yourself!
-We all make mistakes, I promise.
-- Think on your feet.
-Feel free to look things up while you're pairing with us.
-You'll be asked to expand on concepts you implemented and you will be pushed to the edge of your knowledge.
-- Explain the details.
-We're curious!
-- Don’t worry if your code isn’t perfect the first time - focus on getting something working, then refactoring to improve it

 #### Make no little plans.
 - You're going to learn a ton.
 We will give pointers and show you ways to improve your code.
 This isn't telling you that your code is wrong, it's simply us teaching.
 Whatever you don't quite understand will be explained.